acidb/mobiscroll-docs/docs/javascript/getting-started/installation.md

 ```

 :::info ESM Bundle
-Would you like to use Mobiscroll with ESM Bundle to reduce the bundle size?
+Would you like to use Mobiscroll as an ESM (ECMAScript Module) bundle to reduce the bundle size?
 It's possible, [read this guide](../core-concepts/esm_bundle) on how to make it work.
 :::